-When you sit at a bar or a table in a restaurant, conversations start with your neighbours and you soon become fast friends.
+When you sit at a bar or a table in a restaurant, conversations start with your neighbors and you soon become fast friends.

-Things to do in Whistler in Winter
+Things to do in Whistler, British Columbia

 Come for the Winter, Stay for the Summers